 Colombia foreign minister to move to top defense post

+Trujillo will be replaced by Claudia Blum, a former senator and United Nations ambassador, Duque said.

-Former defense minister Guillermo Botero resigned last week in the midst of mounting political pressure over alleged extrajudicial killings and the deaths of eight children in a military bombing.
+Guillermo Botero resigned as defense minister last week in the midst of mounting political pressure over alleged extrajudicial killings and the deaths of eight children in a military bombing.

 "We are pleased that Carlos Holmes Trujillo will take on this new task," Duque said in a televised statement.
 "He will be in charge, of course, of confronting organized armed groups in all national territory."